alexsavio/alexsavio.github.io/content/biblatex_lyx_jabref.md

     Provides natbib    1

 Put the file biblatex.module in the layouts folder in your user directory (Help→About LyX tells you where you can find this directory; in the latest versions of OSX the correct layouts folder is in the applications folder).

-In Ubuntu it is ~/.lyx
+In Ubuntu: ~/.lyx

 Run Tools→Reconfigure, restart LyX.